 PNC Financial Services CFO Robert Reilly Discusses Firm’s Evolution in Commercial Banking and the Importance of Change

-PNC Financial Services CFO and Executive Vice President Robert Reilly (B’87) spoke at Georgetown’s McDonough School of Business about PNC’s evolution as a commercial bank as well as its future.
-The event was sponsored by the Stanton Distinguished Leaders Series.
+PNC Financial Services CFO and Executive Vice President Robert Reilly (B’87) spoke at Georgetown’s McDonough School of Business on Sept.
+24 about PNC’s evolution as a commercial bank as well as its future.
+The event was moderated by Katherine Waldock, assistant professor of finance, and sponsored by the Stanton Distinguished Leaders Series.

 Reilly joined PNC after graduating from Georgetown McDonough with a degree in finance.
 “I started in the management training program.
 Within a month, the market crashed,” he said.